Types Of Fabric And Their Uses – Best Guide

 Linen

 Designers commonly use linen fabric in garments such as dresses, shirts, and pants, as well as in home decor items like curtains, tablecloths, and napkins.
-Linen’s high absorbency and quick-drying properties make it a popular choice for warm weather.
+Linen’s high absorbency and quick-drying properties make it popular for warm weather.

 Synthetic Fabrics